Prospective Observational Study of Ocular Health in ISS Crews (Ocular Health) - 07.15.15

-Ocular Ultrasound: Ocular ultrasound will be used to identify changes in globe morphology, including flattening of the posterior globe, and document optic nerve sheath diameter (ONSD), optic nerve sheath tortuosity, globe axial measurements, and choroidal engorgement.
-Subjects will be seated (pre and postflight) or restrained (in-flight) during testing.
-A sonographer or trained crewmember will position the ultrasound probe with water over the closed eyelid and collect the ultrasound images.
-In-flight data collection will be assisted by remote guidance to ensure proper positioning and data collection.
+Ocular Ultrasound: Ocular ultrasound is used to identify changes in globe morphology, including flattening of the posterior globe, and document optic nerve sheath diameter (ONSD), optic nerve sheath tortuosity, globe axial measurements, and choroidal engorgement.
+Subjects are seated (pre and postflight), or restrained (in-flight), during testing.
+A sonographer or trained crew member positions the ultrasound probe with water over the closed eyelid, and collects the ultrasound images.
+In-flight data collection is assisted by remote guidance to ensure proper positioning and data collection.

-Fundoscopy: Direct fundoscopy will be performed on the right and left eye to obtain images of the retinal surface.
-Subjects will receive this exam as part of their preflight, in-flight and postflight ophthalmological assessment.
-Since dilation is required for fundoscopy testing, sessions will be scheduled around in-flight piloting, EVA and docking activities.
-All in-flight exams will be remotely guided.
-Still images and short cine clips will be recorded.
-Up to four additional examinations will be conducted postflight if abnormalities of the fundus persist.
+Fundoscopy: Direct fundoscopy is performed on the right and left eye to obtain images of the retinal surface.
+Subjects receive this exam as part of their preflight, in-flight, and postflight ophthalmological assessment.
+Since dilation is required for fundoscopy testing, sessions are scheduled around in-flight piloting, EVA and docking activities.
+All in-flight exams are remotely guided.
+Still images and short cine clips are recorded.
+Up to four additional examinations may be conducted postflight if abnormalities of the fundus persist.

-Vascular Compliance: Vascular compliance will be calculated by dividing a subjects stroke volume derived from echocardiographic measurement, by their pulse pressure, the difference between systolic and diastolic blood pressure measured at the brachial artery.
-Pre- and post-flight measurements will be made in both the supine and seated position, each preceded by 5 min of rest.
+Vascular Compliance: Vascular compliance is calculated by dividing a subjects stroke volume derived from echocardiographic measurement, by their pulse pressure (the difference between systolic and diastolic blood pressure measured at the brachial artery).
+Pre- and post-flight measurements are made in both the supine and seated position, each preceded by 5 minutes of rest.

 Additionally, the following tests will occur pre- and post-flight only:

 Pupil Reflexes: This test assesses the reaction of pupil size in response to light which is a test of the integrity of the neurological functions of the eye.
 The test operator will shine a bright light (e.g., penlight) in front of the subject's eye and watch for the pupil reaction.

 Extraocular Muscle Balance: A moving target (e.g., pen) is used to track eye movements for assessing extraocular muscle function and integrity.